clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 #### Insights

-The Insights panel highlights notable conditions based on current metrics and configured thresholds.
+Highlights notable conditions based on current metrics and configured thresholds.

 Insights are informational only and do not alter system behaviour.

 ---

-#### Update Vector Database
+#### Update Vector Database (RAG)

-This section provides tools for maintaining and reconciling indexed site content.
+Provides tools for maintaining and reconciling indexed site content.

 What content is eligible for indexing is defined in the **Prompt** tab under *Content Guidance*.
-This includes which templates, fields, and pages are considered when building the vector database.

 ---